Project-Exhibition-238/Web-Security-Scanner/README.md

 **To switch between modes:**

-Move the `vulnerability_checks_fast.py` from Mode Change to the same directory as `main.py` for fast mode Leave the `vulnerability_checks_fast.py` in Mode Change for comprehensive mode
+Move the `vulnerability_checks_fast.py` from Mode Change to the same directory as `main.py` for fast mode.
+Leave the `vulnerability_checks_fast.py` in Mode Change for comprehensive mode.